This tutorial explains how to fill an empty area with a Quilt fill pattern. It is also possible to fill color areas of a converted background image.

 2. Select Quilt fill type

 5 - A dialog with "Quilt" fill settings will appear (Picture No. 3).
-Select pattern, change parameters and click "OK" button to fill clicked empty area.
+Select a pattern, change parameters, and click the "OK" button to fill the clicked empty area.

 3. Quilt fill settings

-There are eight types of quilt fills there, with various parameters for each fill available, allowing you to create a lot of combinations:
+There are eight types of quilt fills available, with various parameters for each fill, allowing you to create many combinations:

-Tip: Change some parameter and after a short while watch the Preview box to see how it affects the final result.
+Tip: Change a parameter and after a short while watch the Preview box to see how it affects the final result.

 Point distribution:

-Random 1, Random 2 - Centers of quilt elements are random but covering whole filled area.
+Random 1, Random 2 - Centers of quilt elements are random but cover the whole filled area.

-Triangle - Centers of quilt elements are distributed in triangle form.
+Triangle - Centers of quilt elements are distributed in a triangle form.

-Grid - Centers of quilt elements are distributed in grid form.
+Grid - Centers of quilt elements are distributed in a grid form.

-Hexagonal - Centers of quilt elements are distributed in hexagonal form.
+Hexagonal - Centers of quilt elements are distributed in a hexagonal form.

-Boundary - Centers of quilt elements are along boundary (of "squirrel" in this example).
+Boundary - Centers of quilt elements are along the boundary (of the "squirrel" in this example).

 Settings:

-Offset - Specify the offset from outside boundary (i.e. offset from hoop edges in this example) which is not filled.
-Switch ON the small checkbox at the right side to include the boundary curve to fill.
+Offset - Specify the offset from the outside boundary (i.e., offset from hoop edges in this example) which is not filled.
+Switch ON the small checkbox at the right side to include the boundary curve in the fill.

-Bounce - Specify the bounce from cavities (i.e. offset from "squirrel" in this example, because this is cavity in filled area).
-Switch ON the small checkbox at the right side to include the boundary curve to fill.
+Bounce - Specify the bounce from cavities (i.e., offset from the "squirrel" in this example, because this is a cavity in the filled area).
+Switch ON the small checkbox at the right side to include the boundary curve in the fill.

 Stitch Length - Specify the stitch length.